davbauer/TimeRestricter/README.md

 For Minecraft version 1.19.x

-This plugin only allow the player to play for a specific amount of time every day
+This plugin only allows the players to play for a specific amount of time every day